Want To Get Your Ex Back?

-The Next Step in Stopping Your Divorce or Lover’s Rejection
+The Next Step in Stopping Your Divorce, Saving Your Marriage or Getting Your Ex Back

 The bottom line is this: if you are being rejected, there are reasons why this is happening.
 You are not unlovable, nor did you purposely mess up your relationship.
-If this is the person for you, you can reverse this rejection.
+If this is the person you are meant to be with, you can absolutely do it (in fact, I’ve found that if the person is your soul mate, it’s actually hard to mess things up permanently).
 And if he or she is not the person for you at this time in your life, you can still uncover what happened and prevent yourself from being traumatized again.

 Next, I recommend you download my FREE Ebook, Stop Romantic Rejection Now.
-It’s free and it will give you more detail on the next steps in the process.
+It’s free and it will give you more detail on the next steps in the process of how to get your wife or girlfriend back (or husband/boyfriend).
 I’m giving you this information on a complimentary basis because when I was going through my break up, I had real difficulty finding a source that was genuinely helpful.
-I wasted a lot of time and money, and endured much heartache.
+I wasted a lot of time and money and endured much heartache.
 If, after reading this downloadable Ebook, you would like some coaching from me on how to stop your divorce, you can send me a quick email at the address below.
 If my schedule permits and I’m accepting new clients, I will arrange a brief chat with you to see if you are a good candidate for personalized, one on one telephone coaching with me.
 I only accept clients I can help.

 To download your complimentary copy of Stop Romantic Rejection Now, enter your name and email address below.
 Your free Ebook will be delivered to your inbox and you will be able to save it to your hard drive or print it out immediately.